Rivalries in the Australian Football League: Richmond v Carlton

+Games between these two clubs regularly attract large crowds regardless of whether they are in finals contention or not.

 Non-Victorian rivalries

 Essendon v West Coast

 A three-decade rivalry between the Essendon Bombers and the West Coast Eagles started when Essendon coach Kevin Sheedy tied the windsock down on the School End outer terrace so the opposition would not know which way the wind was blowing.
 Sheedy later said of the incident three decades later, in jest, that it was because the brand sponsor had neglected to pay their account.
 When West Coast won the toss and kicked against the breeze, it looked as if Sheedy's plan had worked.
 Nevertheless, West Coast would go on to win by 7 points.

 In his excitement at winning a close match in Round 16, 1993, with ruckman and forward Paul Salmon kicking a goal 30 seconds before the final siren against the West Coast Eagles (the reigning premiers), Sheedy waved his jacket in the air as he came rushing from the coaches' box.
 To this day, the supporters of the winning club wave their jackets in the air after the game when the two teams play.
 The moment is captured in Jamie Cooper's painting the Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport, with Sheedy shown waving a red, black and yellow jacket rather than a red and black jacket, to reflect Sheedy's support of indigenous footballers.
 The Bombers would go on to defeat West Coast again later that year in their semi-final clash and take home the 1993 premiership cup a couple of weeks later.

 Despite Sheedy's typically measured disposition, Sheedy did lose his cool on one occasion in 2000.
 In yet another game against the Eagles, Sheedy was fined $7,500 by the tribunal after making a cut-throat gesture to then-Eagle Mitchell White during the half-time break of the Essendon–West Coast clash in Round 15, 2000, also apparently mouthing the words "You... are... fucked!" to White.

 In a famous game in 2004, with 35 seconds remaining and the scores deadlocked at 131 points apiece, Essendon legend James Hird swooped on a loose ball in the right forward pocket and snapped a match-winning goal with his 15th possession for the quarter, famously hugging an Essendon supporter in the crowd in a moment of jubilation after being fined $20,000 earlier in the week for criticising umpire Scott McLaren.
 Full-forward Matthew Lloyd also kicked eight goals during the game to net three Brownlow votes.
 Despite Hird's incredible individual effort, and to the consternation of fans and the audience of the 2004 Brownlow medal count, he did not receive any Brownlow Medal votes from the umpires for his 34 disposals and clutch goals, which some have speculated was in retribution for his tirade against umpire McLaren.